-The yew hedges that border this corner it have been pruned but the area is still shaded and secluded for all that it’s close to well-traveled sidewalks.
-There is no exit through the cast-iron fence around the Public Garden to those sidewalks so most visitors just skirt the northwest corner as they move from place to place.
+The yew hedges that border this corner have been pruned but the area is still shaded and secluded for all that it’s close to well-traveled sidewalks.
+Because there is no exit through the cast-iron fence around the Public Garden to those sidewalks, most visitors just skirt the northwest corner as they move from place to place.
 But if you just wander a bit closer you will see the angel.
 In fact, you can’t miss her.

 The Angel of the Waters

 The Angel of the Waters stands atop a large monument that was commissioned by George Robert White, a well-known Boston philanthropist.
 Mr. White made his fortune with the Weeks and Potter Drug Company in Malden, MA, which he eventually bought and renamed the Potter Drug and Chemical Corporation.
 They manufactured the best-selling Cuticura antibacterial soap, popular with New England mothers.

 During his lifetime Mr. White, a lifelong bachelor, gave generously to Boston’s museums, hospitals, schools, and other institutions.
 Upon his death in 1922 he left the city a charitable trust of $5 million for public art.
 His will stated:

 “The net income of the fund is to be used only for creating public beauty and utility for the inhabitants of the city, and cannot be used for any of the normally provided services of the city.”